Cantera/cantera-website/pages/science/kinetics.rst

    k_f(T, P_r) = k_\infty \left(\frac{P_r}{1 + P_r}\right) F(T, P_r)

 This expression is used to compute the rate coefficient for falloff reactions.
-The function :math:`F(T, P_r)` is the falloff function, and is specified by assigning an embedded entry to the ``falloff`` field.
+The function :math:`F(T, P_r)` is the falloff function.

-A falloff reaction may be defined in the legacy CTI format using the :cti:class:`falloff_reaction` entry, or in the YAML format using the :ref:`falloff <sec-yaml-falloff>` reaction ``type``.
+A falloff reaction may be defined in the YAML format using the :ref:`falloff <sec-yaml-falloff>` reaction ``type``.

 The Troe Falloff Function